mountaindust/Heroin_model/ABM/README.md

 # Agent-Based SPAHR Model

-This is the repository containing all of the code and data analysis tools for the SPARH agent-based model.
-SPARH is an abbreviation named after the classes considered in our model: Susceptible, Prescribed, Addicted, Recovered, and Heroin.
+This is the repository containing all of the code and data analysis tools for the SPAHR agent-based model.
+SPAHR is an abbreviation named after the classes considered in our model: Susceptible, Prescribed, Addicted, Heroin, and Recovered.

 ### Contents
 #### 1. [data_analysis](https://github.com/mountaindust/Heroin_model/tree/master/ABM/data_analysis)